viralfoundation/Technical-Whitepaper-LaTeX/README.md

 **Audio Emoji**

 This is a short feature where all the emoji's in Viral if touched will give a **short sound of the emoji**.
-This will be available on chats &amp; comments section of a post.
+This will be accessible on chats & comments section of a post.

 **Interest Based Recommendation**

-To make the viral platform more user-friendly interest-based recommendations are used.
-We have numerous ways to fetch interest from a user **without collecting data on a centralized server**, some of them are
+To make the viral platform more user-friendly interest-based recommendations are utilized.
+We have numerous ways to fetch interest from a user **without collecting data on a centralized server**, a few of them are

 - Like &amp; Dislike
 - Hashtag Follows